squidfunk/mkdocs-material/docs/setup/adding-a-git-repository.md

 `enable_creation_date`{ #enable_creation_date }

-:   :octicons-milestone-24: Default: `false` – Enables adding a *Created* date at the bottom of each page.
+:   :octicons-milestone-24: Default: `false` – Enables the display of the
+    _created at_ date of the file associated with the page next to the _updated at_ date at the bottom of the page:

     ``` yaml
     plugins: